What is Skin pigmentation?

 How does a Nanosecond laser work?

-The laser pulse is used to penetrate the skin tissue where it heats up the melanin within the cells.
-As the body heals itself the heated-up melanin is ejected from the body.
-The laser pulse used in this method is mild on the skin hence it is commonly used for Melasma.
+The laser pulse penetrates the skin tissue, where it heats the melanin within the cells.
+As the body heals itself, the heated-up melanin is ejected.
+The laser pulse used in this method is mild on the skin; hence it is commonly used for Melasma.

 Is there a particular wavelength used for the laser?